komali2/blog/content/posts/taidong-indepth-tourism/index.md

 Finally, it was time to eat!
 This was some of the best food I'd had in a long time.
 It was all local ingredients, including locally spear-fished marlin!
 Behold:

-{{< figure src="chengfood1.jpg" alt="Sashimi" caption="A variety of sashimi.
+{{< figure src="chengfood1.JPG" alt="Sashimi" caption="A variety of sashimi.
 It was incredibly fresh and thick.
 Unfortunately I only got to try two of these!" >}}
-{{< figure src="chengfood2.jpg" alt="Salad" caption="A weirdly good salad.
+{{< figure src="chengfood2.JPG" alt="Salad" caption="A weirdly good salad.
 I never did get info on what dressing it was using.
 I had two helpings." >}}
-{{< figure src="chengfood3.jpg" alt="Marlin" caption="One of the stars of the show.
+{{< figure src="chengfood3.JPG" alt="Marlin" caption="One of the stars of the show.
 Marlin prepared in a similar way to pork knuckles.
 They called it 'pork knuckles of the ocean.'" >}}
-{{< figure src="chengfood4.jpg" alt="Egg and seaweed" caption="Very simple egg and seaweed dish that was very well balanced.
+{{< figure src="chengfood4.JPG" alt="Egg and seaweed" caption="Very simple egg and seaweed dish that was very well balanced.
 Not too seaweedy, not too salty." >}}
-{{< figure src="chengfood5.jpg" alt="Fish ball soup" caption="Fish ball and seaweed soup.
+{{< figure src="chengfood5.JPG" alt="Fish ball soup" caption="Fish ball and seaweed soup.
 This was good but I did find this one a bit too seaweedy." >}}
-{{< figure src="chengfood6.jpg" alt="Beef and onion" caption="I think this was beef or pork and onion, I'm actually not sure." >}}
+{{< figure src="chengfood6.JPG" alt="Beef and onion" caption="I think this was beef or pork and onion, I'm actually not sure." >}}
-{{< figure src="chengfood7.jpg" alt="Tunas steak" caption="Tuna steak prepared like beef steak.
+{{< figure src="chengfood7.JPG" alt="Tunas steak" caption="Tuna steak prepared like beef steak.
 'Steak of the ocean', absolutely incredible." >}}
-{{< figure src="chengfood8.jpg" alt="Squid" caption="The freshest squid I've ever had.
+{{< figure src="chengfood8.JPG" alt="Squid" caption="The freshest squid I've ever had.
 Squid fishing is incredibly popular in the region." >}}
-{{< figure src="chengfood9.jpg" alt="Fish soup with goji berries" caption="Fish soup with goji berries, unfortunately I can't remember what kind of fish!
+{{< figure src="chengfood9.JPG" alt="Fish soup with goji berries" caption="Fish soup with goji berries, unfortunately I can't remember what kind of fish!
 Somewhat medicinal flavor, but good." >}}
-{{< figure src="chengfood91.jpg" alt="Sweet salty crispy tube things" caption="A sort of sweet/salty flaky pastry, involves meat floss, or fish meat floss alternative.
+{{< figure src="chengfood91.JPG" alt="Sweet salty crispy tube things" caption="A sort of sweet/salty flaky pastry, involves meat floss, or fish meat floss alternative.
 Remarkably good.
 I wanted two.
 I only got one." >}}

 I went from starving to stuffed to the absolute brim.
 We lingered for only a little bit but needed to keep on schedule, so I had to haul my fat ass out of the chair and get ready to hike up the hill to our next destination.
 First, we were able to witness some fresh fish being auctioned off in the auction area!

-{{< figure src="chengauction1" alt="Two fish on the ground at the fish auction" caption="Two enormous fish! " >}}
+{{< figure src="chengauction1.JPG" alt="Two fish on the ground at the fish auction" caption="Two enormous fish! " >}}
-{{< figure src="chengauction2" alt="Two people taking notes on the auction" caption="I'm actually not sure what the clipboard folks were doing, or why there were two of them.
+{{< figure src="chengauction2.JPG" alt="Two people taking notes on the auction" caption="I'm actually not sure what the clipboard folks were doing, or why there were two of them.
 Bureaucracy!" >}}
-{{< figure src="chengauction3" alt="The winner of the auction holding his fish" caption="The auction winner standing proudly with his fish.
+{{< figure src="chengauction3.JPG" alt="The winner of the auction holding his fish" caption="The auction winner standing proudly with his fish.
 I wonder what his plans with it are!
 I have no idea what price it sold for." >}}
-{{< figure src="chengbye" alt="All of us pointing and saying goodbye" caption="Obligatory point somewhere picture." >}}
+{{< figure src="chengbye.jpg" alt="All of us pointing and saying goodbye" caption="Obligatory point somewhere picture." >}}

 ### Tour Some Old Japanese Dude's House

 So apparently Chenggong harbor was built mostly by the Japanese during their occupation.
 It's really interesting to hear things from locals like "we didn't really know how to catch those kinds of fish until the Japanese taught us," or talking positively about the various forms of infrastructure the Japanese brought with them.
-Perhaps certain legacies of imperialism sit better with locals who don't weren't around for the horrors of it, or maybe those who suffered the worse of it didn't have much in the way of ancestors that survived today, or maybe it wasn't that bad, who knows?
+Perhaps certain legacies of imperialism sit better with locals who don't weren't around for the horrors of it, or maybe those who suffered the worst of it didn't have much in the way of ancestors that survived today, or maybe it wasn't that bad, who knows?
 It's a question I really want to explore more.

-{{< figure src="japan1" alt="Man cutting metal" caption="Saw this on the way to the house, some dude cutting something idk looks cool." >}}
+{{< figure src="japan1.jpg" alt="Man cutting metal" caption="Saw this on the way to the house, some dude cutting something idk looks cool." >}}

 Anyway, the local governor the Japanese instilled to, ah, "govern" the area, built this house in a place where he could see the whole harbor.
-Its architecture is a unique mix of Japanese and European, with with a second story platform / porch that's more European style while the main house is entirely Japanese.
+Its architecture is a unique mix of Japanese and European, with a second story platform / porch that's more European style while the main house is entirely Japanese.
 It was apparently his routine to take breakfast on the porch while looking over the harbor.

-{{< figure src="japan2" alt="View of the Japanese house" caption="The house has traded hands a couple times, and is now in the hands of some locals in some sort of conservatorship arrangement with the government, funded partially, if I remember correctly, by a local church.
+{{< figure src="japan2.JPG" alt="View of the Japanese house" caption="The house has traded hands a couple times, and is now in the hands of some locals in some sort of conservatorship arrangement with the government, funded partially, if I remember correctly, by a local church.
 There's significant earthquake damage that they're working to restore.
 There's visible cracks in the pillars, which apparently I forgot to take closeups of." >}}

 He is said to be much beloved by the locals and chose to live his entire life in Chenggong, even after occupation ended, and was given permission by the ROC to keep living there and maintain his household.
 He's even said to be buried somewhere in the area.

-{{< figure src="japan21" alt="All of us sitting on a couch getting a history lesson." caption="We first sat in the adjacent cafe for a history lesson.
+{{< figure src="japan21.jpg" alt="All of us sitting on a couch getting a history lesson." caption="We first sat in the adjacent cafe for a history lesson.
 In the middle of this talk was a jolt of an extremely short earthquake.
 Very scary!
 Good though, because we were all very sleepy after lunch." >}}

 After the history lesson, we explored the house.
+It's called [菅宮勝太郎宅](https://maps.app.goo.gl/Jiv8RuJXRPKtw9nF8).

-{{< figure src="japan3" alt="A living room in the Japanese house, with a table and chairs." caption="The house is well maintained, but filled not just with original objects, but also random old stuff saved from the entire neighborhood.
+{{< figure src="japan3.JPG" alt="A living room in the Japanese house, with a table and chairs." caption="The house is well maintained, but filled not just with original objects, but also random old stuff saved from the entire neighborhood.
 It's functioning as an impromptu museum, the collection being random stuff from the area." >}}

-{{< figure src="japan4" alt="A view into the original roof structure." caption="During renovation, they discovered in the roof's original structure two placards indicating information about the builders and the era in which the building was construction.
+{{< figure src="japan4.JPG" alt="A view into the original roof structure." caption="During renovation, they discovered in the roof's original structure two placards indicating information about the builders and the era in which the building was constructed.
 This is apparently a Japanese tradition." >}}

-{{< figure src="japan6" alt="An old record player, and records on the wall." caption="" >}}
+{{< figure src="japan6.JPG" alt="An old record player, and records on the wall." caption="" >}}

-{{< figure src="japan7" alt="All of us fiddling with an old 8track player." caption="The owners of the museum said they haven't gotten this 8track player to actually play a tape let, and were happy with us to just fiddle with it.
+{{< figure src="japan7.jpg" alt="All of us fiddling with an old 8 track player." caption="The owners of the museum said they haven't gotten this 8 track player to actually play a tape let, and were happy with us to just fiddle with it.
 When have you ever been allowed to be that hands-on with an exhibit?
 Very cool and fun!" >}}

-After wandering around the two floors of the house for maybe a half hours, we headed back to the cafe to relax with some coffee and desserts.
+After wandering around the two floors of the house for maybe a half hour, we headed back to the cafe to relax with some coffee and desserts.
+The cafe is called [眺港café](https://maps.app.goo.gl/WhZv6VhAzxnqNi3b7).

-{{< figure src="japan8" alt="A brownie with googly eyes" caption="Cute brownie.
+{{< figure src="japan8.JPG" alt="A brownie with googly eyes" caption="Cute brownie.
 The drinks and dessert were pretty good but a little too sweet for my taste." >}}

 We had a bit of a feedback session during this time, then took the inevitable goodbye picture.

-{{< figure src="japanbye" alt="All of us pointing and saying goodbye in front of the Japanese house." caption="Point somewhere!" >}}
+{{< figure src="japanbye.jpg" alt="All of us pointing and saying goodbye in front of the Japanese house." caption="Point somewhere!" >}}

 ### Go Home